 Thunder Grinder you say?
 What am I signing up for you ask?
 Gravel what?
 Grinder who?
 Do you know how busy I am?!

-The Thunder Grinder is the brainchild of a group of like-minded cyclists yearning for an excuse to organize a ride.
-Usually, we send out some texts, post on Facebook, send out the pigeons, light the signal fires, and tell our spouses we’ll be back before dinner.
+The Thunder Grinder is the brainchild of a group of likeminded cyclists yearning for an excuse to organize a ride.
+Normally, we send out some texts, post on the Facebook, send out the pigeons, light the signal fires, and tell our spouses we’ll be back before dinner.
 We thought it was about time we take this to the next level.

-We got together, discussed, analyzed, percolated, then unanimously agreed that we would organize the greatest gravel ride of all time!
-We may have set the bar a tad too high…I’ll take that beer back now.
+We got together, discussed, analysed, percolated, then unanimously agreed that we will organize the greatest gravel ride of all time!
+We may have set the bar a tad too high……I’ll take that beer back now.

-We have a few tantalizing ride options.
-All route options will take you through the gravelisious maze of the Thunder Bay outskirts.
-These routes have been carefully crafted by a team of seasoned riders who have collectively logged thousands of kilometres over the last decade navigating this intricate web of Lappe car museums, SISU strongholds and Slate River farmland.
+So, what are you in for?
+We have two tantalizing ride options consisting of a 60km and 120km.
+Both route options will take you through the gravelisious maze of the Thunder Bay outskirts.
+These routes have been carefully crafted by a team of seasoned riders whom have collectively logged thousands of kilometers over the last decade navigating this intricate web of Lappe cars museums, SISU strongholds and Slate River farmland.
 Presented by the TBCC and supported by our local business community, this is your best chance to immerse yourself in a true Thunder Bay gravel adventure.
 Race it or ride it, the choice is yours.
-Either way, we guarantee you will have a blast!
+Either way we guarantee you will have a blast!

 Code of Conduct and Tips for the Wise:

 • In the words of Frankie MacDonald “BE PREPARED!!” don’t forget that case of Pepsi.